 Make it joyful!
 The process of learning and growing your business owner skills is not a punishment, but a necessary step to expand your career.
 Find ways to measure your goals and celebrate every milestone you conquer.

-For example, go out for a tasty treat after you dominate your first negotiation with a client.
-Give yourself gold stars for every new financial vocabulary term you memorize.
+For example, go out for a tasty treat after you close your first transaction with an agent.
 It’s never silly to celebrate!
 In fact, your freedom to do so (however you wish) is one of the perks of being a Transaction Coordinator.

 You know loads about real estate!
 Now, it’s time to build up your business owner skills to reach your full potential.
 Your career as a Transaction Coordinator will be infinitely better once you understand the full picture: working for others while working for yourself.